AKSW/jekyll-rdf/README.md

 - `<list>` is a boolean value (`true`, `false`).

 **Description:** Returns the object, of the triple `<rdf_resource> <predicate> ?object`.
-The returned object can by any of the kind, resource, literal, or blanknode.
+The returned object can by any of the kind, resource, literal, or blank node.

 **Example (default):**
 ```